utmimplementationus/getstarted/faqs.md

 ### Am I ready to join the US UTM Implementation?

 To join the US UTM Implementation, participants must be ready to pass Gate 1 criteria and sign the governance agreement as provided on the Get Started page.
+See the [onboarding steps](onboarding.md) and the next section of the FAQs for more information.

 ### What is covered in the governance agreement?